Disentangling defects and sound modes in disordered solids: Abstract

 \section{Abstract}

 We develop a new method to isolate localized defects from extended vibrational modes in disordered solids.
 This method augments particle interactions with an artificial potential that acts as a high-pass filter: it preserves small-scale structures while pushing extended vibrational modes to higher frequencies.
-The low-frequency modes that remain are ''bare" defects; they are exponentially localized without the quadrupolar tails associated with elastic interactions.
-We identify a robust definition for the energy barrier associated with each defect, which is an important parameter in continuum models for plasticity.
-Surprisingly, we find that the energy barriers associated with ``bare" defects are generally higher than those for defects decorated with elastic tails, suggesting that elastic interactions may help to constitutively activate particle rearrangements.
+The low-frequency modes that remain are ``bare" defects; they are exponentially localized without the quadrupolar tails associated with elastic interactions.
+We demonstrate that these localized excitations are excellent predictors of plastic rearrangements in the solid.
+We characterize several of the properties of these defects that appear in mesoscopic theory of plasticity, including their distribution of energy barriers, number density, and size, which is a first step in testing and revising continuum models for plasticity in disordered solids.